-When it comes to heating and cooling your home, people enjoy opening their monthly energy bill to realize that it’s not as much as they expected.
+When it comes to heating your home, people enjoy opening their monthly energy bill to realize that it’s not as much as they expected.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be half the battle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when you get rid of your current system.

 Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can budget for and what you’d like to use for your home.
 To help you with your education, here are the most commonly used HVAC energy efficiency ratings and an explanation of what they mean: